idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 !listing /pbfhr/steady/ss1_combined.i block=Functions/mu_func

 ## Boundary conditions

+!alert note
+Legacy syntax for the boundary conditions of the mass/momentum/energy equations, that does not use the `NavierStokesFV` action, is shown [here](pronghorn_legacy.md).

 We first define the inlet of the core.
 We specify the velocity of the fluid at the inlet and its temperature.
 In this simplified model of the Mk1-FHR, there is no flow coming from the inner reflector.
 The velocity and